sambhawjain/sambhawjain.github.io/Auto_Scale_ADW_Demo_Setup.md

 4. The Create Autonomous Data Warehouse dialog closes.
 On the console, the State field indicates that the data warehouse is Provisioning.
 Once creation is completed, the State field changes from Provisioning to Available.
 ![](./images/adwc5.png)
 ![](./images/adwc6.png)
 5. Download the Credentials Zip File.
 Once you have created the data warehouse, download the credentials zip file for client access to that data warehouse.
-Click newly created instance
+Click newly created instance and then select DB Connection
-![](./images/adwc7.png)
 6. The Database Connection dialog opens for downloading client credentials.
 Click Download.
+![](./images/adwc7.png)
 7. In the Download Wallet dialog, enter an encryption password (BEstrO0ng_#11) for the wallet, confirm the password, and then click Download.
 ![](./images/adwc8.png)
 8. Click Save File, and then click OK.